Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

 \subsection{Variational properties on stratum}

-In this subsection, we first characterize the \emph{stratum‑restricted strong metric regularity} (Definition \ref{def:stratum-restricted strongly metric regular}) on a fixed stratum.
-To describe the behavior of the problem along directions confined to that stratum, we then analyze a related transversality condition, which yields a geometric interpretation of the proposed regularity framework.
+In this subsection, we first characterize \emph{stratum-restricted strong metric regularity} (Definition~\ref{def:stratum-restricted strongly metric regular}) on a fixed stratum.
+To describe the geometric behavior of the KKT mapping along directions confined to that stratum, we subsequently analyze a related transversality condition, which yields a geometric interpretation of the proposed regularity framework.